EMMA JALAMO (Artist Biography, Lyrics and Albums)

 He has headlined mega concerts such as Luo Festival, Pacho Festival, Ramogi Night, People of The Nile Festival among others.

 Emma's popular taglines are "Tich Matek Emakelo Mwandu" meaning wealth is created through hard work and "Enkamano" which translate to the way it is.EMMA JALAMO Profile & Lyrics.
 EMMA JALAMO has a total of 1 Song Lyrics and Featurings on Afrika Lyrics.
 Country : Kenya.
 Genre : Afropop, .
-Follow EMMA JALAMO on the social networks Facebook, Twitter, Instagram and Youtube by cliking on the icons below.
+Follow EMMA JALAMO on the social networks Facebook, Twitter, Instagram and Youtube by clicking on the icons below.

 Albums by EMMA JALAMO